Chassis/vip_classic/README.md

 # VIP Classic Beta

-This is currently in Beta and needs to be tested.
+This is currently in Beta, this has been tested however check the Things to do list below.

 Adds VIP support to Chassis.